 3. Is investing risky?

-4. What’s the lowest risk investment option?
+4. What’s an example of a low risk investment option?

 5. How do I know if I should invest?